cardboard-iguana/cardboard-iguana.com/log/2021-11-30-tryhackme-complete-beginner-supplements.md

 ### Metasploit Modules

-I've already noted most of the commands mentioned here in my Using Metasploit note.
-A few additional things:

-* Search for modules using `search`.
+Search for modules using `search`.

-* Module options can be displayed with the `options` command (once a module is loaded).
+Module options can be displayed with the `options` command (once a module is loaded).
 Use `advanced` for "advanced" options.

-* Most modules support the ARCH and PAYLOAD options (for specifying target architecture and the payload to deliver).
+Most modules support the ARCH and PAYLOAD options (for specifying target architecture and the payload to deliver).
 These options can also be set by directly calling a fully-specified payload.

-References:

 * [Using Metasploit](../notes/metasploit.md)